Chicken of the Woods Mushroom

 *fruiting bodies are the parts of the mushroom organism usually found above ground.
 With some species, the underground organism or mycelium can take up a lot of underground space with its thin threadlike parts reaching out to gain moisture.

 To prepare this mushroom before cooking, brush off any debris and bugs.
 If the texture of the specimen is very dry and woody near where it was cut from the tree, discard this part.
 It is rather tough.
 You want to cook the tender sections.
 Using a sharp knife, cut the mushroom in thin (1/16-1/18th inch) slices.
 With a large fry pan heated to medium, add some butter and or olive oil and saute for a few minutes or until the mushroom is tender..
 Add a little low sodium chicken stock or plain water.
 Unlike other mushrooms, this one needs a fair amount of moisture while cooking.
 It does not taste good well done.
 Add some heavy cream or milk.
 Reduce for a few minutes on medium heat.
-Add a little Camembert, Brie or Gruyre cheese or any hard cheese you have around.
-Do not use cheddar.
-The white cheeses will add some thickening and flavor to the dish.
+Add a little Camembert, Brie.
+This cheese will add some thickening and flavor to the dish.
 Sprinkle in some salt and pepper.
 If you wish to thicken more, make a rue and add this to the pan.
 Add some fresh Thyme and cook for a few more minutes.
 Reduce heat.
 Pour thickened mixture over pasta.

 Disclaimer: Never, ever, ever eat any mushroom that you have found without first speaking with a mycologist and confirming that the mushroom is safe to eat..
 Eating wild mushrooms can make you sick or cause you to die.